Summer 2023 Registration Guide

 Cancelling Your Registration for the Summer Session

-• If you are no longer able to attend or complete the Summer session, speak with an Academic Advisor if you need support or a Financial Aid Advisor if you are receiving a government student loan to ensure that you take all the necessary steps to keep your loan in good standing.
+• If you are no longer able to attend or complete the Summer session, connect with an Academic Advisor if you need support or a Financial Aid Advisor if you are receiving a government student loan to ensure that you take all the necessary steps to keep your loan in good standing.

 • Learn more about cancelling registration.